magento/devdocs/src/cloud/docker/docker-config.md

 ## Prerequisites

 To get started with local development you must have [Docker] installed on your workstation.
-In addition, macOS and Windows systems require file synchronization between the host and Docker environments.
-To do this, you should set up either [docker-sync] or [Mutagen].
+In addition, macOS and Windows systems require either [docker-sync] or [Mutagen] for file synchronization between the host and Docker environments.

 ### Optional Steps